How to appeal a health coverage or benefits decision

 Health plan appeals

-To continue your benefits, The Office of Administrative Courts must get your written request for appeal (state fair hearing) within 120 days of the health plan’s final decision.
+To continue your benefits during the appeal, the Office of Administrative Courts must receive your request no later than 10 days from the date of the health plan’s final decision.

 How to file an appeal for a formal hearing